 Words cannot describe how happy I was when I heard the news A Tribe Called Quest were releasing one final album, their first in 18 years.
 This album is extra special not just because of the length of time since their last, but because this was the last album they recorded with Phife Dawg who sadly passed away earlier this year.
 Thankfully, the music is awesome as well and sees Q, Jarobi, Shaheed and Phife talking about current socio-political issues and producing quality work that can be put right up there with their best.

 2016 has seen some great albums released by artists talking about black identity and struggle, namely Beyonce, Solange and Blood Orange.
 But one album, or should I say mixtape is right up there in this regard also and that is the debut by Chicago rapper Noname.
 “Telefone” as it is called very much reminded me of “The Miseducation of Lauryn Hill” in terms of its sound, the intersection between rap and R&B, but also its lyrics, as Noname much like Hill raps about being a young mother.
 Chicago is bursting at the seams with rappers at the moment thanks to albums like “Telefone”, and given she is still only in her mid-20s, I expect her star to continue to rise.

 15: Childish Gambino – “Awaken, My Love!”

 Donald Glover aka Childish Gambino came back this year with arguably his most ambitious project yet.
-“Awaken, My Love!” has the intensity of “Blackstar” and the ferociousness of “Atrocity Exhibition” in what can only be described as a modern day p-funk record.
-Every track hold the listeners attention and right throughout you are sitting on edge waiting for the next unexpected turn.
+“Awaken, My Love!” has the intensity of “Blackstar” and the ferociousness of “Atrocity Exhibition” in what can only be described as a modern-day p-funk record.
+Every track holds the listener’s attention and right throughout you are sitting on edge waiting for the next unexpected turn.
 After hearing this, I struggle to see how Donald can make another album as far out of the box as this one.

 14: BadBadNotGood – “IV”